pulkitmehra/socialconnection/README.md

 A graph based social connection web application.
 This application contains graph of persons on which user can query the following
 <ol>
   <li> List of persons in graph </li>
-  <li> Path between two person.(Like linked-In, when you visit someone's profile, Linked-In shows you a path(people/freinds) who can introduce you with this person i.e friends of friends) </li>
+  <li> Path between two person.(Like linked-In, when logged in user visits someone's profile, Linked-In shows him the path of person and friends, who can introduce him with this person i.e friends of friends) </li>
-  <li> Get above path count.
-If you wanted to know how far two person are.</li>
+  <li> Get count of persons(path) between two given persons.</li>
 </ol>

 <p>